 He is a past member of the Main Street Association, Downtown Merchants Association, and the Board of the Young Men’s Catholic Association (YMCA).
 He is a recipient of the Sagamore of the Wabash Award, which is the highest service award presented by the Governor of Indiana.

 Charles and his wife, Tonya, have four sons and one daughter.
-They also have five grandsons and four granddaughter.
+They also have five grandsons, five granddaughters and one great grandson.